getify/Functional-Light-JS/apC.md

 ## Bonus: FPO

-In both Chapter 2, we introduced a pattern for dealing with arguments called "named arguments", which in JS means using an object at the call-site to map properties to destructured function parameters:
+In Chapter 2, we introduced a pattern for dealing with arguments called "named arguments", which in JS means using an object at the call-site to map properties to destructured function parameters:

 ```js
 function foo( {x,y} = {} ) {